Political parties must commit to environmental protection

 Global leadership on climate change

-The UK was one of the first countries to introduce a climate act to reduce carbon emissions, and it provided strong support to the Paris climate agreement.
+The UK was one of the first countries to introduce a climate change act to reduce carbon emissions, and it provided strong support to the Paris Climate Agreement.

-Retaining this leading role makes sense for the future of our economy and the quality of lives of people across the UK.
+Retaining this leading role makes sense for the future of our economy and the quality of lives of people across the UK, and is even more important following Trump’s decision to withdraw the US from the Paris Agreement.

 - Commit to the UK’s Climate Change Act.